magland/epoxy/README.md

 ## Mapping the docker root user to the host's non-root user

-If you use the --mount option, then you will almost certainly want the docker container to act as your non-root user when it modifies files in the workspace.
+You will probably want the docker container to act as your non-root user when it modifies files in the workspace.
 This requires a special docker configuration on your local machine.
 The following instructions are based on this excellent guide: https://blog.yadutaf.fr/2016/04/14/docker-for-your-users-introducing-user-namespace/

 You'll need to know your user name and uid.
 These can be obtained via: